-Overall clinical volume saw 3.4% year-over-year growth in case mix adjusted equivalent discharges (CMAEDs).
-Increased system inpatient discharges, outpatient volumes, and operating room cases contributed to the year-over-year growth.
+Overall clinical volume saw a 3.3% year-over-year growth in case mix adjusted equivalent discharges (CMAEDs).
+Increased system inpatient admissions, outpatient volumes, and operating room cases contributed to the year-over-year growth.

-Inpatient utilization or system inpatient case mix adjusted discharges increased when compared to the prior year due to an increase in discharges (2.4%) offset by a slight decrease in case mix index (0.9%).
-Both year-over-year changes were driven by Wilkes Medical Center increasing system discharges while reducing case mix.
+Inpatient utilization or system inpatient case mix adjusted discharges increased when compared to the prior year due to an increase in discharges (5.9%) offset by a slight decrease in case mix index (1.6%).
+Both year-over-year changes were driven by the addition of Wilkes Medical Center, which increased system discharges while reducing case mix index.

-Surgical volumes grew when compared to the prior year.
-Operating room cases across the enterprise increased by 6.8% over the prior year, a 1.4% growth in inpatient cases and a 10.2% growth in the outpatient setting.
-Higher case volume was primarily driven by the expansion of ambulatory facilities and Wilkes Medical Center.
+Surgical volumes grew 8.7% compared to the prior year, driven by 6.6% growth in inpatient cases and a 9.9% growth in the outpatient setting.
+Higher case volume was primarily driven by the expansion of ambulatory facilities and the addition of Wilkes Medical Center.

-Outpatient volumes overall continued to show strong growth with a 10.5% increase over the prior year.
-This growth is attributable to the migration of treating patients in an observation setting, improvements in ambulatory and diagnostics access, and Wilkes Medical Center.
+Outpatient volumes overall continued to show strong growth with a 9.0% increase over the prior year.
+This growth is attributable to the migration of treating patients in an observation setting, improvements in ambulatory and diagnostics access, and the addition of Wilkes Medical Center.

 Paula Faria: email@example.com, 336-716-1279